osephson/vitejs-vite-w3oftj/README.md

 # Introduction

-Card Generator - simple tool allows a user to generate a number of cards containing randomized alphabet letters.
+Card Generator - a simple tool allows a user to generate a number of cards containing randomized alphabet letters.

 # Logic